 I write.
 A lot.
 I love it.
 It’s creative expression….

 Food is another great passion of mine.
 I love to cook and experiment in the kitchen, and I love to travel and try new foods.
 I love to cook for family and friends.
 I have a recipe blog, Cooking by Laptop, and I write about restrictive diets on Vancity Buzz.
 My cookbook, Aquafabulous!: 100+ Egg-Free Vegan Recipes Using Aquafaba (Bean Water) will be published by Robert Rose in the spring of 2017.

-The true love of my life is my 11-year-old son, Michael.
+The true love of my life is my teenage son, Michael.
 I couldn’t go a day without coffee, my Macbook Pro, my iPhone.
 Did I mention I was tall?
 Almost 6 feet.
 I love a big red wine, stinky cheeses, and being surrounded by the mountains, trees and ocean.